Violence Prevention and Climate Support

 • Pro-social Peer Bonding

-The complete TGFV skills set brings insight, understanding, and social awareness to the forefront of every social encounter.
-Students use these interpersonal skills every day to guide appropriate behavior in social situations and to form relationships and meaningful connections, resolve problems, deescalate conflict, and manage bullying situations
+Students apply these interpersonal skills to guide appropriate behavior in social situations and to form relationships and meaningful connections, resolve problems, deescalate conflict, and manage bullying situations.

 Elementary students learn to differentiate feelings and actions, understand and practice respect between peers, and celebrate diversity.
 Students learn to manage bullying situations and choose peaceful ways to resolve conflict and manage stress and frustration.

-At the elementary school level, additional skills and developmental topics build on the core SEL skill set to broaden the student’s sense of self-efficacy and confidence as well as promote social awareness and empathy skills.
+At the elementary school level, additional skills and developmental topics build on the core self-efficacy and interpersonal skills set to broaden the student’s sense of hope for the future and confidence as well as promote social awareness and empathy skills.
 Problem solving skills and sorting skills are introduced to prepare young children to resolve disagreements and to compromise and find pro-social solutions to bullying situations.
 Additional concepts covered in the curriculum are tailored to the intellectual, cognitive, and social development of the student.

 These additional concepts include: